 Next, if you are a parent, dedicate some time to planning and practicalities.
 Have you talked thoroughly about financing college with your student?
 This article from The Detroit News gives suggestions for talking with younger students about planning for financing college.
 You might need to get out the calendar and decide which colleges you need to visit, or plan for important upcoming events such as standardized testing or graduating.

 While teens will generally moan and groan at this type of planning, I find that if you can make a good plan with key, critical steps in place that you know need to happen, it takes stress out of every week and weekend in the spring semester.
 Most high school students know this deep down and will accommodate your helping them to plan if you just make them sit down and do it.
-Be sure to leave a planning session with delegated items, and then you can check in on accomplishing each goal (registering for the SAT, or calling to ask about accepted student orientations).
+Be sure to leave a planning session with delegated items, and then you can check in on accomplishing each goal (registering for the SAT or ACT, submitting the FAFSA, connect with your admissions counselor).

 3. Find Time to Relax/Recharge and Cherish This Season

-Finally, allow unstructured time and time for true rest.
+Finally, set a specific time for your college conversations, allowing everyone to have unstructured time and time for true rest.
 When possible, encourage your teen off their device for a few moments to walk the dog or grab your favorite ice cream.
 Allow them to catch up on sleep, chill out with friends, and eat what they want without nagging.
 Introduce some humor or joy by trying an adventure together (New restaurant?
-Yoga class?
+Try Goat Yoga!?
 Board game?).

 For both students and parents, this precious time together will end too quickly.
-While many students are focused on peers and themselves at the high school age, they still very deeply need the time and attention of their parents, and parents need to connect with their kids as they grow and change into adults.
+While many high school students are focused on peers and themselves, they still very deeply need the time and attention of their parents, and parents need to connect with their kids as they grow and change into adults.
 Making time to spend together can keep lines of communication open and help you know how to better support each other when the pressures of academics and future plans take center stage.
+This time of reflection may also serve as a constructive reminder to consider personal wellness in your college search.

-From our Find The Right College family, we wish you the happiest of holiday seasons, and hope that you find meaningful time together to converse, plan, and rest as you approach 2019!
+From our Find The Right College family, we wish you the happiest of holiday seasons, and hope that you find meaningful time together to converse, plan, and rest as you approach the New Year!